aiday-mar/Hadoop_Spark_Python_Tutorials/README.md

 # Notes

 Hadoop uses HDFS (Hadoop Distributed File Systems).
 HBase is a NoSQL database.
+The CAP theorem displays three properties that need to be satisfied by databases : Consistency, Availability, Partitioning.
+These can be understood as the concept of being able to perform transations, be able to access data, perform distributed processing and scale up the database storage.

+Hadoop consists of two components and a project : it has an open-source data storage interface HDFS and a processing API called MapReduce.
+HBase is a library used to display data in a more intuitive way.
+It has a wide column system meaning that a column can contain different types of data and different amounts of data.

+# Hadoop Core Components

+Hadoop processes run in separate Java Virtual Machines.